How do LED Lights Work? How are they Made?

 Transistor effect

 The core of LED is composed of semiconductor materials, and the most commonly used semiconductor materials are gallium arsenide and arsenic nitride.
-Special impurities are added to these semiconductor materials, resulting in the formation of N-type and P-type regions inside the semiconductors.
+The combination of special impurities and these semiconductor materials results in the formation of N-type and P-type regions inside the semiconductors.
 The junction between N-type and P-type regions forms a P-N junction.
-When a forward current is added to both ends of the LED, electrons transfer from the N-type region to the P-type region, and holes transfer from the P-type region to the N-type region.
-When electrons and holes meet at the P-N junction, recombination occurs, and the energy of electrons is released in the form of light, producing light
+When adding a forward current to both ends of the LED, electrons transfer from the N-type region to the P-type region, and holes transfer from the P-type region to the N-type region.
+When electrons and holes meet at the P-N junction, recombination occurs, and the energy of electrons transfers in the form of light, producing light.

 Emission radiation effect